During a Tenancy Policy

-- Not responded to reasonable attempts by FACS to contact them.
+- not responded to reasonable attempts by DCJ Housing to contact them.

-For breaches other than the payment of tenancy charges, FACS may apply for an order under this section when one or more of the following applies.
+For breaches other than the payment of tenancy charges, DCJ Housing may apply for an order under this section when one or more of the following applies.
 The tenant has:

-FACS may also apply for a Specific Performance Order after a Notice of Termination has been issued and the tenant has not vacated.
-Generally, FACS will apply for these orders instead of an order terminating the tenancy when:
+DCJ Housing may also apply for a Specific Performance Order after a Notice of Termination has been issued and the tenant has not vacated.
+Generally, DCJ Housing will apply for these orders instead of an order terminating the tenancy when: